pulumi/docs/content/what-is/top-iac-tools.md

 Azure Resource Manager (ARM) supports JSON-based configuration or using Bicep - a ARM-specific DSL.
 ARM integrates deeply with Azure services including Azure DevOps, and can be integrated with other CI/CD workflows using its `az` cli tool.
 ARM provides comprehensive support for Kubernetes features through Azure Kubernetes Service (AKS), Self-managed Kubernetes clusters on Azure are not included, however.
 Azure Resource Manager is preferred by those who want a native Azure tool and are deeply invested in the Azure ecosystem.

 - **Flexibility**: Uses JSON-based templates or Bicep - a DSL.
 Lacks some of the abstraction and modularity of other tools.
-- **Integration**: offers deep integration with Azure services, including Azure DevOps and Azure Kubernetes Service.
+- **Integration**: Offers deep integration with Azure services, including Azure DevOps and Azure Kubernetes Service.
 Broader integration to non-Azure CI/CD is possible, while native Kubernetes cluster support is not.
 - **Ecosystem**: Supported by documentation, tutorials and troubleshooting advice and by the greater Azure ecosystem.

 ### [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs)